Gary Anandasangaree: Political career

+Carney government

 In the 2025 Liberal Party of Canada leadership election, he endorsed Mark Carney.
 In March 2025, following Mark Carney’s swearing-in as prime minister, Anandasangaree was appointed Minister of Justice and Attorney General of Canada while retaining his role as Minister of Crown–Indigenous Relations and Northern Affairs.

+Anandasangaree, as Canada's Minister of Public Safety, introduced Bill C-2, the “Strong Borders Act,” in 2025, the first bill tabled by the government in the House of Commons following Prime Minister Mark Carney's election.
+The legislation proposed stricter border and immigration measures, including a one-year deadline for certain refugee claims, expanded powers to suspend or cancel immigration documents, broader information sharing between government agencies, and changes to Canada's application of the Safe Third Country Agreement with the United States.
+The bill drew criticism from refugee advocates and legal scholars who argued that some provisions could undermine refugee protections and conflict with Canada's international obligations under refugee law.
+Some commentators also described the bill as hypocritical in light of Anandasangaree’s previous advocacy on refugee and human rights issues affecting Tamils.

 In June 2025, Anandasangaree indicated he would step back from national security decisions related to the Tamil community.
-“In an abundance of caution, and to ensure that there is no perception of any conflict, I have asked Public Safety officials to implement a screen on any national security issues relating to the Tamil community.”
-Less than one week later, Anandasangaree announced he would abstain from involvement in issues regarding LTTE, recusing himself from “any matter related to the Liberation Tigers of Tamil Eelam or the World Tamil Movement.”
+He stated “In an abundance of caution, and to ensure that there is no perception of any conflict, I have asked Public Safety officials to implement a screen on any national security issues relating to the Tamil community.”

+Less than one week later, Anandasangaree announced he would be recusing himself from “any matter related to the Liberation Tigers of Tamil Eelam (LTTE) or the World Tamil Movement.”, both designated terrorist organizations in Canada.

 In July 2025, Global News reported that before his appointment to cabinet, Anandasangaree wrote letters urging Canadian officials to approve the immigration application of an individual who was a member of the LTTE.

-In September 2025, a phone call was leaked involving Anandasangaree and his tenant, where he suggested that the government's gun buyback program was not effective.
+Bill C-233, the No More Loopholes Act

+In March 2026, Anandasangaree voted against Bill C-233, the No More Loopholes Act, a bill that proposed requiring Canadian military exports to the United States to undergo the same permit review and human-rights risk assessments applied to exports to other countries.
+The bill sought to amend the Export and Import Permits Act by closing a longstanding exemption that allows many Canadian defence exports destined for the United States to proceed without individual permits, case-by-case risk assessments, or public reporting.
+The bill was defeated at second reading in the House of Commons and did not proceed to committee study.

+Anandasangaree’s vote attracted criticism from some commentators and advocacy groups because of his earlier career as a human rights lawyer who had advocated for accountability in cases involving mass atrocities, including on behalf of Tamil Canadians affected by Sri Lanka’s civil war.
+Critics argued that opposing legislation intended to expand oversight and human-rights screening of arms exports appeared inconsistent with those earlier commitments.